 Use of a confidentiality agreement can ensure that professionals do not breach confidentiality around HIV as this clearly outlines who already knows about HIV in the family, and who the family consent to being told.

-Visit our resource library to view publications that look in more detail at this.
+Visit our resource library to view publications that explore confidentiality in more detail.